geotools/geotools/docs/user/library/opengis/filter.rst

         Expression expression = ff.literal("#FFFFFF");
         Color color = expression.evaluate( feature, Color.class );

-  * You can also use a Filter on normal Java objects (ie POJOs)
+  * You can also use a Filter on normal Java objects (i.e. POJOs)

-    If you are willing to write custom code you can define your own PropertyAccessor to teach filters how to work with your own data structures
+    If you are willing to write custom code you can define your own ``PropertyAccessor`` to teach filters how to work with your own data structures

 Filter